2026 Call for Proposals: Arab Region Dialogue360 Initiatives

 • Advocacy for policy changes.

-• Traditional/social media engagement, live streaming events, broadcasting, radio programs, TV programs, short videos, documentaries, etc.
+• Traditional/social media engagement, live streaming events, broadcasting, radio programmes, TV programs, short videos, documentaries, etc.

 • Knowledge exchange.